 WAC 480-100-405

 Electrical company generation resource compliance with the greenhouse gases gas emissions performance standard.
 (1) No electrical company may enter into a long-term financial commitment after June 30, 2008, for the supply of baseload generation unless such generation complies with the greenhouse gases gas emissions performance.
 Electrical companies bear the burden to prove compliance with the greenhouse gases gas emissions performance standard under the requirements of WAC 480-100-415 or as part of a general rate case.
 For electrical companies that fail to carry their burden of proof, the commission may disallow recovery of some or all costs in rates, impose penalties, or take such other action as is consistent with law.
 Electrical companies seeking to prove compliance with the greenhouse gases gas emissions standard as part of a general rate case must submit all of the information specified in WAC 480-100-415.
+This chapter does not apply to any long-term financial commitment with the Bonneville power administration.

 (2) The following definitions apply for purposes of this section, WAC 480-100-415, 480-100-425, and 480-100-435: